hrachsakanyan/diabetes-prediction-model/README.md

-# Diabetes Prediction with Logistic Regression
+# Diabetes Prediction with Logistic Regression🩺

 A binary classification project that predicts whether a patient has diabetes from routine clinical and demographic measurements.
 The emphasis of this project is on **auditing the dataset before